 Ahh Camiguin.
 Wait…what’s a Camiguin?!

-Camiguin actually has the highest volcano density of any island in the world; boating 7 volcanos: which makes it a visually spectacular place to visit, with some epic treks.
+But with 7 volcanos, Camiguin actually has the highest volcano density of any island in the world; making it a visually spectacular place to visit with epic treks, waterfalls and pristine nature.

-However, I’ll tell you a secret: not all Camiguin diving is equal and some dive centres try to sell you the less good dive sites!
+However, I’ll tell you a secret: not all Camiguin dive sites are equal – and some dive centres try to sell you the less good ones!

 #1 Amazing Soft Coral Gardens

-Some of the best dive sites around Camiguin are those featuring extensive soft coral gardens such as “coral garden” with enormous neon green and bright orange sea fans as well as frogfish, seahorses, pipefish and nudibranch.
+Some of the best dive sites around Camiguin are those featuring extensive soft coral gardens with enormous neon green and bright orange sea fans as well as frogfish, seahorses, pipefish and nudibranch.

-In some of the soft coral gardens further out to sea (like the sometimes drift dive “black forest:), you also have a good chance of seeing larger pelagic fish.
+In some of these soft coral gardens further out to sea (like the dive site “black forest which is sometimes a drift dive), you also have a good chance of seeing larger pelagic fish.

 #2 Volcanic Rock formations

-Known as “the island born of fire” Camiguin has seven volcanos (the highest volcano ratio of any island in the world!).
+Known as “the island born of fire” Camiguin has seven volcanos.
 It’s therefore not surprising that there are some awesome underwater rock formation on several of the dive sites, especially round the dive site “old volcano” where divers can see many sharp pinnacles formed by volcanic lava.

-Although far from guarenteed, larger pelagic species are sometimes seen around some dive sites including eagle rays and whitetip reef sharks – and very rarely manta rays and whale sharks as well!
+Although definitely not guaranteed, larger pelagic species are sometimes seen around some dive sites including eagle rays and whitetip reef sharks – and very rarely manta rays and whale sharks as well!

 #4 Schooling Jackfish

-There’s quiet a few turtles to be spotted around Camiguin including green sea turtles and the rarer hawksbill turtle species.
-You can usually see at least one on most dives.
+There’s a fair amount of turtles to be spotted when diving around Camiguin including green sea turtles and the rarer hawksbill turtle species.
+I saw at least one turtle on every dive!

-What I will also tell you about diivng Camiguin, is that there are a few dive sites that in my opinion are overhyped and not worth it.
-Namely these are:
+Around Camiguin there are a few dive sites that in my opinion are overhyped and not worth it.
+These are:

 Camiguin, being Camiguin is a little different from the rest of the Philippines and has its own distinct dive season.

-However if you’re taking a ferry, your options are more limited.
+However if you’re taking a ferry, the way is more complicated:

 Camiguin can also be reached via ferry from Cagayan de Oro on mainland Mindanao.

-Camiguin has stricter health security than other parts of the Philippines so make sure to have downloaded and filled out your Camiguin health pass before you arrive to avoid hassle
+Camiguin has stricter health security than other parts of the Philippines so make sure to have downloaded and filled out your Camiguin health pass before you arrive!

 As you’ll soon discover upon arriving in Camiguin, it is a visually spectacular island with seven mighty volcanos covered in dense jungle, waterfalls, white sand beaches and volcanic rock formations.
 It is a great place for mini-ventures!
 Here’s a few of my favourite things to do in Camiguin besides dive: